diogok/FastChat/README.md

 ## Roll your own

-You can download current "jar" of the fastchat to run on your server, all you need is Java 6 or greater(I guess).
+You can download current "jar" of the fastchat to run on your server, all you need is Java 6 or greater(I guess) and redis.

 To run it just invoke the jar passing the port to bind: